-Supplementary Figure 8: Illustration of linking for jth individual.
-The attacker first predicts the genotypes ($\tilde{v}{.j}$) which are then used to compute the distance to all the individuals in the genotype dataset.
-The computed distances are then sorted in decreasing.
-The top matching individual (in the example, individual a) is assigned as the linked individual.
-The first distance gap, $d{1,2}$, is computed as the difference between the second $(d{j,(2)})$ and the first $(d{j,(1)})$ distances in the sorted list.
+Supplementary Figure 8: Illustration of linking for the jth individual.
+The attacker first predicts the genotypes $(\tilde{v}{,j})$ which are then used to compute the distance to all the individuals in the genotype dataset.
+The computed distances are then sorted in decreasing order.
+The topz matching individual (in the example, individual a) is assigned as the linked individual.
+The first distance gap, $d{1,2}$ , is computed as the difference between the second $(d{j,(2)})$ and the first $(d{j,(1)})$ distances in the sorted list.

-Supplementary Figure 9: The linking accuracy with different setups. (a) The accuracy of linking attack when the eQTLs are discovered on the training set and linking is performed on testing set. (b) The accuracy of linking when the simulated set of 100,000 individuals are used in the genotype dataset. (c) The positive predictive value (PPV) versus sensitivity with changing d_1,2 threshold for the eQTL selection in (b) where linking accuracy is around 70%, indicated by dashed yellow line.
+Supplementary Figure 9: The linking accuracy with different setups. (a) The accuracy of linking attack when the eQTLs are discovered on the training set and linking is performed on testing set. (b) The accuracy of linking when the simulated set of 100,000 individuals are used in the genotype dataset. (c) The positive predictive value (PPV) versus sensitivity with changing d\1,2 threshold for the eQTL selection in (b) where linking accuracy is around 70%, indicated by dashed yellow line.
 The grey dashed line marks the 95% PPV. (d) The distribution of ranks for close relatives (blue) and for random individuals (red) in the linking in 30 HAPMAP CEU trio dataset.
 Assigned rank is shown in x-axis and frequency is shown on y-axis.

 Supplementary Figure 10: Illustration of risk assessment procedure for joint genotyping/phenotyping data generation.
 There are two paths of risk assessment to be performed.
 The first path evaluates the risks associated with release of the QTL datasets.
-The genotype and phenotype data (on the left) is first used for quantitative trait loci identification (QTL identification box).
+The genotype and phenotype data (on the left) are first used for quantitative trait loci identification (QTL identification box).
 This generates the significant QTLs.
 These are then utilized, in addition to the list of external QTL databases, in quantification of leakage versus predictability, as presented in Section 2.2.
 These results are then relayed to the risk assessment procedure evaluates the release of genotype and phenotype datasets.
-For this, the datasets are input to application of a list of linking attacks (Presented in Sections 2.3, and 2.4, and other linking attacks in the literature) for evaluation of characterization risks.
+For this, the datasets are tested under a set of linking attacks for evaluation of characterization risks.
 The results are then relayed to risk assessment procedures.

-Supplementary Table 1: Linking accuracy of extremity based linking attack using the eQTLs are identified in different populations and different tissues. (a) The table shows the linking accuracies (for populations shown in the rows) when the eQTLs that are identified using data (indicated in each column) from different populations. (b) The linking accuracy of individuals in GEUVADIS project when eQTLs identified from different tissues are used in linking. (c) Linking attack accuracy comparison.
-The table shows linking accuracy for Schadt et al and extremity based linking attack methods.
-Each row corresponds (for Schadt et al method) to a different number of data points in the training datasets that is input to Schadt et al method.
+Supplementary Table 1: Linking accuracy of anextremity-based linking attack using the eQTLs are identified in different populations and different tissues. (a) The table shows the linking accuracies (for populations shown in the rows) when the eQTLs that are identified using data (indicated in each column) from different populations. (b) The linking accuracy of individuals from the GEUVADIS Project when eQTLs identified from different tissues are used in linking. (c) Linking attack accuracy comparison.
+The table shows linking accuracy for Schadt et al and extremity\based linking attack methods.
+Each row corresponds to a different number of data points in the training datasets that is input to Schadt et al method.
+Deleted: